- Brand name

 - surgical procedure involving the removal of the entire stomach (total gastrectomy)

 - hepatitis B infection.
-As during treatment with Glivec, hepatitis B (an infection of the liver) may become active again.
+As during treatment, hepatitis B (an infection of the liver) may become active again.

 Your doctor may want to take special precautions in that case.

 Tell your doctor if you have an intolerance to lactose.

 Taking other medicines

 Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and Tasigna may interfere with each other.
 These include:

 - St. John's Wort, a herbal medicine found in many products that you can buy without a prescription

 - some chemotherapy medicines such as daunorubicin, doxorubicin, epirubicin, mitozantrone